dotnet/tye/docs/frontend_backend_run.md

     }
     ```

     This method resolved the URL using the `tye` naming convention for services.
-For more information on this, see the [Service Definition](service_discovery.md).
+For more information on, see [service discovery](service_discovery.md).

-1. Add a file `WeatherForecast.cs` to the `frontend` project.
+2. Add a file `WeatherForecast.cs` to the `frontend` project.

     ```C#
     using System;